the-coding-cave/LearnGITandCLI/Resources/GitandGithub/notes/pro-git-&-git-tower/5git-workflow-partone.md

      * __To ignore a specific file or specific files:__

-     * __To view exact changes, run the `git diff` command.__

-           * This command lets you know exactly what you changed, not just which files were changed.
+     * __To view exact changes, run the git diff command.__:  This command lets you know exactly what you changed, not just which files were changed.
 You can use it to answer two Qs: What have you changed but not yet staged?
 And what have you staged that you are about to commit.
 While git status answers those questions very generally by listing file names, git diff shows you the exact lines added and removed -- the patch, as it were.

          * git diff compares what is in your working directory with that is in your staging area.

          * But to see what you've staged that will go into your next commit, run `git diff --staged` or `git diff --cached` (--staged and --cached and synonyms).
 They compare your staged changes to your last commit.

      * __Commiting your changes__